-At such time in the future as the Section 162(m) \$1 million limitation becomes applicable to us and the compensation of our named executive officers could exceed that limit, the compensation committee will consider the effects of Section 162(m) on the compensation paid to our named executive officers and the degree to which it would be advisable to structure the amount and form of compensation to our named executive officers so as to maximize our ability to deduct it.
-The compensation committee retains the discretion to provide compensation in an amount or form that would not be deductible under Section 162(m) in circumstances where it believes the exercise of such discretion would be in the best interests of Proto Labs.
+The compensation committee considers the effects of Section 162(m) on the compensation paid to our named executive officers and seeks to maximize our ability to deduct the compensation paid to our executive officers.
+However, the compensation committee retains the discretion to provide compensation in an amount or form that is not deductible under Section 162(m) in circumstances where it believes the exercise of such discretion would be in the best interests of Proto Labs.